Santa Clarita, California: City parks and facilities

 Over the past several years, the city has cosponsored a summer concert series in cooperation with various local businesses.
 These concerts, offering a variety of musicians, are offered free of charge and take place on weekends in Central Park.
 The concert was canceled in 2020 due to the COVID-19 pandemic.
 The city offers a wide variety of fee-based and free classes and programs in a variety of locations throughout the year.

-The city operates two community centers: the Newhall Community Center, adjacent to the Newhall Metrolink station; and the Canyon Country Community Center (CCCC), at the northeast corner of Sierra Highway and Soledad Canyon Road.
+The city operates three community centers: the Newhall Community Center, adjacent to the Newhall Metrolink station; the Canyon Country Community Center (CCCC), at the northeast corner of Sierra Highway and Soledad Canyon Road; and the Valencia Community Center located on McBean Parkway at the former YMCA.
 The Canyon Country Community Center was located at Sierra Highway and Flying Tiger Drive before its relocation in October 2021.

 City-sponsored recreational programs are listed in the quarterly magazine Seasons, which is delivered to all residences within the city limits via mail.

 The Santa Clarita Marathon is an annual race through the city's streets and paseos.
 First run in 1995, it is now considered a qualifying race for the Boston Marathon.
 Previously held in November, starting in 2022 it was permanently moved to February.
 Both the 2020 and 2022 marathons were canceled due to the COVID-19 pandemic; there was no 2021 marathon.

 Santa Clarita was picked to host stages in the AMGEN Tour of California for a total of 9 years.
 It has hosted a total of 14 stages as of 2019.

 Surrounded by three mountain ranges, the Santa Clarita area contains numerous hiking trails, in areas such as Agua Dulce Canyon, Central Park, East Walker Ranch, Elsmere Canyon, Golden Valley Ranch, Newhall Pass Open Space, Haskell Canyon Open Space, Quigley Canyon, East Canyon, Fish Canyon, San Francisquito Open Space, Tapia Canyon, Towsley Canyon, and Wildwood Canyon.